Frequently Asked Questions

 Data Depot

-Q: What types of data can I upload to the Data Depot?
+Q: What data can I upload to the Data Depot?

-A: There are no restrictions on the type of data you can upload to the Data Depot.
-Whatever data you need to perform your research is welcomed and encouraged!
+A: There are no restrictions on file types for the data that you upload to the Data Depot.
+We do have special handling procedures for Managing Protected Data such as regulated/secure/PHI/PII/IRB/human-subjects data, so do not upload these data types directly into the Data Depot.
+All other types of data that you need to perform your research is welcomed and encouraged!

-Q: How can I upload data from my computer to My Data in the Data Depot?
+Q: How can I transfer data to/from my computer and the Data Depot?

 Q: What is My Projects?